 Access to the project site is proposed via Sand Hill Road (to the east of the CHC property) and Clark Way (leading up to the project site).
 Parking is available at the project site adjacent to the CHC school building, approximately 150 feet southeast of the work area.
-An access route would be constructed to connect the CHC parking lot and the work area using temporary fill, which would be removed upon completion of the project.
+An access route would be constructed to connect the CHC parking lot and the work area using temporary fill, which would be graded to conform with the existing topography removed upon completion of the project.